boardflare/website/pages/apps/excel/hugging-face.md

 # Hugging Face for Excel

-Inference models and spaces on Hugging Face from Excel functions for free.
+Inference models and spaces on Hugging Face from Excel functions.
+Free to use.

 ## Overview

-Provides functions which wrap existing Hugging Face JavaScript libraries (specifically `@huggingface/inference, @gradio/client, @xenova/transformers`) so that you can inference models and spaces on Hugging Face without having to build/host/publish an Excel add-in.
+Provides Excel custom functions which wrap existing Hugging Face JavaScript libraries (specifically `@huggingface/inference, @gradio/client, @xenova/transformers`) so that you can inference models and spaces on Hugging Face without having to build/host/publish an Excel add-in.

 We're thinking this could be useful for the following types of users:
 - Data scientists that want an easy way to enable end-users to use their models from the familiar interface of Excel.
 - Excel wizards that want to build their own custom AI functions using existing models available on Hugging Face.
 - Model testers and labelers that need an easy way to run datasets through a model and annotate results.

 As an example, you could build a custom function that translates text from one language to another using a Hugging Face model, similar to what we did in our [Translate for Excel](/apps/excel/translate) add-in, which uses [Transformers.js](https://github.com/xenova/transformers.js) and the Opus-MT series of models.
-The possibilities are endless.

 These functions are intended to be consumed in a named Excel [LAMBDA function](https://support.microsoft.com/en-us/office/lambda-function-bd212d27-1cd1-4321-a34a-ccbf254b8b67) to conceal details not relevant to end-users (e.g. task, model, hf_token, endpoint, etc.).